Decentralized-ID/decentralized-id.github.io/identosphere-dump/real-world/covid-coronavirus.md

 >
 > Based on what Biden has said generally about public health, Beck believes the new administration plans to make "a big commitment to health equity and improving public health systems broadly," he said.

-### LFPH Calls for Coordination of Digital Vaccination Records Using Open Standards

-The CCI community collaborated with Linux Foundation Public Health to [write a letter to the Biden Administration](https://www.lfph.io/wp-content/uploads/2021/02/LFPH-Calls-for-Coordination-of-Digital-Vaccination-Records-Using-Open-Standards.pdf) about how Verifiable Credentials could be used to support re-opening the economy.

-> Some states and other countries have started to pilot this approach, as have various industries like film and aviation.
-But, the inconsistent use of standards and varying implementations have already led to confusion and public concern.
-An effort coordinated at the federal level would lead most quickly to uniform adoption and true inter-state and cross-domain interoperability.
->
-> LFPH and our partner organizations are ready to collaborate with you on this.

 * [Covid Vaccinations ‘Data Donor’ Program](https://digitalscot.net/covid-vaccinations-data-donor-proposal/) – A Proposal for the Scottish Government
   > “The Scottish Government must invest in data, digital and technology in health and social care to help Scotland recover from Covid-19.
 Closing the data gap in the sector could be worth £800m a year and deliver savings of £5.4bn to NHS Scotland.
 SCD said better data would help to build resilience against future public health challenges, which in turn will drive a healthy economy.” - Scottish Council for Development and Industry